randhawah/css-exercises/flex/07-flex-layout-2/README.md

 - The sidebar links are size 24px, are white, and do not have the underline text decoration.
 - The sidebar has 16px padding.
 - There is 32px padding around the 'cards' section.
-- The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.
+- The cards are arranged horizontally, buen they run out wrap to multiple lines wht of room on the page.